 - Activities should be supervised by mature and conscientious adults.

-- Participants should be aware of the potential dangers of any winter sport, and leaders should stress incident prevention by stressing proper technique.
+- Participants should be aware of the potential dangers of any winter sport, and leaders should stress incident prevention by emphasizing proper technique.

-- Help participants understand the need for using appropriate personal protective equipment such as helmets for sledding, snowboarding, skiing, and snowmobiles.
-Be sure you are following local and federal regulations regarding the operating age or training for snowmobile use.
+- Help participants understand the need for using appropriate personal protective equipment such as helmets for sledding, snowboarding, and skiing.

 - Winter sports are more physically demanding.
 Leaders and youth should be physically fit and capable to participate.